vtexdocs/dev-portal-content/docs/guides/Checkout/shopping-cart-section-api-quick-start-guides/ignore-profile-data.md

 ...
 ```

-[block:callout]
-{
-  "type": "warning",
-  "body": "The request [Ignore profile data](https://developers.vtex.com/vtex-rest-api/reference/ignoreprofiledata) will only work if the `clientProfileData` information has not been sent to the cart yet (as shown above).
-If the cart already has a `clientProfileData` information, the response status will be `403 Forbidden error`, with an `Access Denied` message."
+>⚠️ The request [Ignore profile data](https://developers.vtex.com/vtex-rest-api/reference/ignoreprofiledata) will only work if the `clientProfileData` information has not been sent to the cart yet (as shown above).
+If the cart already has a `clientProfileData` information, the response status will be `403 Forbidden error`, with an `Access Denied` message.
-}
-[/block]

 Example of a cart containing customer profile data, and in which the request [Ignore profile data](https://developers.vtex.com/vtex-rest-api/reference/ignoreprofiledata) cannot be applied:

 ```json